zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

     Note that unlike the other parameters, ``nodes`` must be an integer rather than a string.

 Currently, the workflow resource request is only utilised by Compute Engine.
-If resources are not provided, Compute Engine will infer the overall resource requirements from the aggregated requirements of individual tasks.
+If resources are not provided, Compute Engine will provision one node with 2 CPUs, 2GB memory and no GPUs by default.
+When you specify workflow resources with more than one node, each node will get created with the resources you have specified.
+New nodes will get created as the tasks start to run and request resources.
+Existing ones will be destroyed if they become idle.
 Tweaking the resource request may be required when your tasks spawn additional actors or remote functions to avoid deadlock, see below.